Birds of Kauai Feature image

 Zebra Dove

-The zebra pattern on the body of the South Asian zebra dove inspired its name.
-In 1922, the Hawaiian Islands welcomed this small bird with grayish backs and long tails.
-Zebra doves, which are small round brown birds, have made Hawaiian islands like their natural habitats.
+The zebra pattern on body of this South Asian zebra dove inspired its name. in 1922 the Hawaiian Islands welcomed this small bird with its grayish backs and long tails.
+Zebra doves are small round brown birds that have now made Hawaiian islands as their natural habitats.

-These birds breed annually and produce up to five broods in one year.
-Their breeding season begins in September and lasts until June.
-Each female dove lays one or a maximum of two eggs for reproduction, and their chicks can fly within 21 days.
+Its breeding season begins in September and lasts until June.
+Each female dove lays one or a maximum of two eggs, and after hatching their chicks can fly within 21 days.

 Taxonomy of Zebra Dove